 GoodWeave requires enforceable, written contracts as a core requirement in the GoodWeave Standard.
 This requirement means that every worker is entitled to an employment agreement that includes a description of the work, working hours, and pay rate, regardless of whether the worker is paid by piece rate, quota, hourly or monthly.
 GoodWeave assesses piece rate wages and ensures workers understand how their piece rates relate to local minimum wages.

 LEARN MORE

-Find more information on eliminating child labor in GoodWeave's five-part series of best practice at www.goodweave.org or contact capacity-building@goodweave.org.
+Find more information about eliminating child labor in GoodWeave's five-part series on best practices at www.goodweave.org or contact capacitybuilding@goodweave.org.

 GOODWEAVE.ORG 4